SuleimanovShakir/MitochondrialGenes/README.md

 <img src="img/Figure5.png" align='center', width="100%">
 </div>

+*Figure5.
+GO enrichment analysis of biological processes (A), cellular components (B) and molecular functions (C) of upregulated genes in the group of 17 hours incubation with myxothiazole*

 During this step of analysis we didn't observe anything connected to mitochondrial dysfunction, so that further we performed GO enrichment analysis for downregulated genes and observed that a lot of clusters are bound to cell division, DNA replication and cell cycle in whole which means that the treatment may inhibit the basic cell machinery of mitosis and interfere the cell cycle.

 <div style='justify-content: center'>
 <img src="img/Figure6.png" align='center', width="100%">
 </div>

+*Figure6.
+GO enrichment analysis of biological processes (A), cellular components (B) and molecular functions (C) of downregulated genes in the group of 17 hours incubation with myxothiazole*

 Looking back on the GO enrichment of upregulated genes, we observed some of the clusters of cyclin-dependent inhibitory kinases and autopjagosome, which migth be also an marker of cell death due to the treatment.